ShamitaGoyal/notes-python/README.md

 # Python Notes
-A guide to understanding, reviewing, and learning Python.
+A guide to understanding, reviewing, and learning `Python`.

 1. [Intro to Comps & Python](https://github.com/ShamitaGoyal/notes-python/blob/main/Intro_to_comps.ipynb)